mesosphere/marathon/docs/artifact-store.md

 ```

-## Automatic Artifact Resolving
+## Automatic Artifact Storing

 An AppDefinition holds a sequence of URIs, that get fetched on each instance, that gets started.
-The AppDefinition has a field resolveUrls, which holds an array of URL strings.
+The AppDefinition has a field storeUrls, which holds an array of URL strings.
 Every URL here is processed in this way:

 * The URL gets downloaded
 * The byte stream is stored in the asset store
 * The asset store url is added to the AppDefinition uris list
-* The url is removed from the resolveUrls array
+* The url is removed from the storeUrls array

-As a result, all resolveUrls urls are accessible from the artifact store.
+As a result, all storeUrls urls are accessible from the artifact store.
 All instances that will run the application, will load the needed assets from the artifact store.